 The South African Open Golf Betting Tips

 Bet UK’s golf betting expert Luke Tredget brings you the latest golf betting tips ahead of the 2018 South African Open.
-Head over to Bet UK's online sportsbook for the latest golf betting odds on all PGA and European tour events.
+Head over to Bet UK's online betting for the latest golf betting odds on all PGA and European tour events.
+You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 Randpark Golf Club in Johannesburg will host the prestigious South African Open this year.
 Randpark last hosted the event in the year 2000, but was used last year for the Joburg Open so there are some bits of course form to go on.
 Randpark boasts two layouts, Bushwillow and Firethorn, both of which will be used this week.
 Both are par 71 tracks, with Bushwillow being the easier and playing some 400 yards shorter than Firethorn.
 The field will play each course once on Thursday and Friday, and those that make the cut will play the tougher Firethorn twice more at the weekend.